leewei05/sys-interview/arch/cuda/README.md

 - **Distributed Shared Memory:** Shared memory of all thread blocks in a cluster.
 - **Unified Memory:** A single unified memory pool that is a single pointer value enables across host and device.

+One thing to remember is that CUDA programming model assumes a system composed of a host and a device, each with their **separate memory**.
+Kernels operate out of device memory, so the CUDA runtime provides functions to allocate, deallocate, and transfer memory between host and device.

 ### Thread Hierarchy

 CUDA organizes threads into a three-level hierarchy: